tinytrail/gofetch/README.md

 ## Running as an MCP Server with ToolHive

-fetch can be run as a Model Context Protocol (MCP) server using [ToolHive](https://github.com/stacklok/toolhive), which simplifies the deployment and management of MCP servers.
+gofetch can be run as a Model Context Protocol (MCP) server using [ToolHive](https://github.com/stacklok/toolhive), which simplifies the deployment and management of MCP servers.